Family Medicine Residency Program

 - Medical technology: We've stayed responsibly ahead of the curve with procedures.
 Residents can get experience with upper and lower endoscopies, exercise treadmill testing, OB ultrasound, musculoskeletal ultrasound and a long list of other office and hospital procedures.
 We have a state-of-the-art electronic health record, too!

 - Family support: While academically rigorous, our program places high value on the health and growth of families within the program.
 We have many informal get-togethers, and there are many regular social gatherings for all to enjoy.
 Whether single or married, family time is important and the residency strives to keep our "family" healthy and happy.

 - Our community: South Bend is particularly well suited to training in family medicine.
 Our community and our hospital remain family medicine oriented, and family physicians still provide a broad array of services.
 Within easy driving distance of Chicago, residents and their families can benefit from "the best of both worlds."
 The University of Notre Dame enhances the community culturally and through its nationally recognized sports and academic programs.

 - Excellent residents: As a result of the preceding factors, plus some others, we've successfully recruited excellent future family physicians to the program from across the nation.
 We specifically seek talented people with positive attitudes and a desire to help each other learn and grow.
 Of all the factors mentioned in this letter, we are most proud of this one.

-If you’d like to learn more, e-mail us at firstname.lastname@example.org, browse our Web site at www.qualityoflife.org/familymedicine or just give me a call at 1-800-850-7913.
-Our program uses the ERAS system, available through your medical school and only accepts residents through the NRMP match.
-We’ll start interviews in October and hope to finish by Jan.
-15.
+If you’d like to learn more, email us at email@example.com, browse our website or just give me a call at 800-850-7913.
+Our program uses the ERAS system and only accepts residents through the NRMP match.
+We’ll start interviews in October and hope to finish by January 15.